CMU-17-214/f2025/previous_labs/lab09.md

 1. Click on the Student Coupon Retrieval Link in the assignment posted to Canvas
 1. Verify your _school_ email.
 1. Click the redeem link in the email they send you.
 1. In the window that is opened, in the upper-right of the screen **switch to the personal account** you used earlier.
-At this point you can enter the coupon code from the email. **Make sure that you do redeem the code for a personal gmail account, not your andrew account**, as it will not work for the latter and you might loose the coupon code in the process.
-If you receive an error that says "You may not have permission to create projects in this organization", double-check that you have switched to the proper account. _You are only able to redeem a code once, if you have difficulty please post privately on Piazza ASAP so that we can try obtain a new one_.
+At this point you can enter the coupon code from the email. **Make sure that you do redeem the code for a personal Gmail account, not your Andrew account**, as it will not work for the latter and you might loose the coupon code in the process.
+If you receive an error that says "You may not have permission to create projects in this organization", double-check that you have switched to the proper account. _You are only able to redeem a code once; if you have difficulty please post privately on Piazza ASAP so that we can try obtain a new one_.
+If everything goes well, you will see a "Credit successfully applied" message.

 ### Enabling billing for your project